 There have been several persons in my life who have been instrumental in getting me into reading.
 Amongst all, I remember Ashok kaku ( Kaku is a very frequently used Bengali term for uncle) being extremely influential in this category.

 If you ever go to Chandannagore (my hometown) railway station, at the fag end or rather, at the beginning of the platform, you will find his bookstall.
 A small bookstall, a small portable table fan in summers and two brothers managing the shop, in turns.
 While the elder brother was a serious one and preferred chatting more with the ‘seniors’, Ashok Kaku, the younger one was our friend.
 At that time it seemed, Ashok Kaku knew everything in world.
-Perhaps thats a trait of a good book seller.
-He reads.
-He stocks.
-He understands the trends.
-He recommends.
+He reads, stocks and understands the trends.
+The book seller also recommends.

 Scotch Eggs Desi Style/ Dimer Devil